Privacy Policy

 • Legitimate Interests: Fraud prevention, security, and service improvement (only where not overridden by data subject rights)

 Where we need your personal data to perform our contract with you (e.g. account and email to provide the Inlay Service) or to comply with a legal obligation, you must provide it.
 If you do not provide that data, we will not be able to provide the Service or fulfil our obligations.
 Other information is optional: for example, optional profile fields (e.g. phone number, profile picture), marketing preferences, and optional analytics.
-You can withdraw consent for marketing and optional features at any time in Account Settings or via the unsubscribe link in our emails; data collection consent for students can be withdrawn in the Parent Portal under Settings > Data consent.
+You can withdraw consent for marketing and optional features at any time in Account Settings or via the unsubscribe link in our emails.

 Inlay does not use automated decision-making (including profiling) that produces legal effects concerning you or similarly significantly affects you.
 If we introduce such processing in the future, we will inform you and respect your rights under GDPR Article 22.

-We also do not allow in-app purchases or advertising within the classroom management platform.
+We also do not allow in-app purchases or advertising within the lesson management platform.

 We do not track users across other applications or services, and we do not use data collected through the Inlay Service for cross-app or cross-site tracking.

-Recipients of your personal data fall into the following categories: schools and teachers (for Student Data and service delivery), cloud and infrastructure providers, payment processors, and (when required by law) courts and law enforcement.
+Recipients of your personal data fall into the following categories: cloud and infrastructure providers, payment processors, and (when required by law) courts and law enforcement.
 We share data with third parties only in the limited circumstances detailed below:

 • We may provide school administrators with information about how Inlay is performing in their school(s).